 According to the 5th Strategic Energy Plan, released in July 2018, the basic proportions envisioned for the country's 2030 energy mix remain unchanged, including the goal of a 22% to 24% share for renewables and 20% to 22% for nuclear energy.
 This is ambitious, and will be hard to achieve if many nuclear reactors remain shut down.
-Given the uncertainty, ideas for phasing out coalbased power plants have thus far not been approved.
+Given the uncertainty, the government has been slowing down the phasing out coal-based power plants.

 Japan has a severe plastics problem.
 According to a 2018 UN report, Japan is the world's second-largest consumer of single-use plastic packaging per person, trailing only the United States.
 It is also the world's second-largest exporter of plastic waste.
 While the government supports the development of more plastics recycling facilities, as well as research into biodegradable plastic and its applications, its 2030 target for a 25% reduction in single-use plastics is relatively unambitious compared to EU plans, for example.

-Japan has made great progress in recent decades with regard to waste-water management.
+Japan has made great progress in recent decades with regard to wastewater management.
 The country today has one of the world's highest-quality tapwater systems, for example.
 Japan also has a proactive forestry policy.
 The 2018 Forest Management Law promotes the commercialization of forestry, which may create some tension with wider societal and environmental objectives.
 Japan's biodiversity is not particularly rich compared with other Asian countries, but the government has in recent years taken a more proactive stance under its National Biodiversity Strategy.